 We’re upgrading the Western Highway between Ballarat and Stawell to get you where you need to be sooner and safer.

-The Western Highway Duplication is a jointly funded project by the Victorian and Australian Government has invested $672 million for the Western Highway Upgrade to meet the demands of a growing population.
+The Western Highway Duplication is a jointly funded project by the Victorian and Australian governments to meet the demands of a growing population.

 The Western Highway is the major road link between Melbourne and Adelaide.
 Farming, grain production, regional tourism and a range of manufacturing services rely heavily on this highway.